hivelocity/cluster-api-provider-hivelocity/docs/book/src/user/getting-started.md

 ## What is Cluster API Provider Hivelocity?

 Cluster API Hivelocity adds the infrastructure provider Hivelocity to the list of supported providers.
-Other providers are AWS, Azure, Google Cloud Platform, OpenStack ...
+Other providers supported by Cluster API are: AWS, Azure, Google Cloud Platform, OpenStack ...
 (See [complete list](https://cluster-api.sigs.k8s.io/reference/providers.html#infrastructure))

 ## Current Limitations